HL7/fhir-qi-core/input/pages/index.md

 which elements must be provided to achieve a successful evaluation of the artifact.
 In addition, repositories and publishers may make use of this information to define artifact-specific profiles using the effective data requirements provided by the artifact.

+The primary code path provides the default filtering for a CQL expression.
+See [using-modelinfo section](https://hl7.org/fhir/uv/cql/using-modelinfo.html#modelinfo-settings.html) in Using CQL with FHIR.

 ### Modifying Attributes

 Within FHIR resources, some elements are considered [Modifying Elements]({{site.data.fhir.path}}conformance-rules.html#isModifier),